Baked salmon cakes with Cajun spices are great for lunches or a light dinner. This is one of the easy salmon recipes that my family begs me to make!

 For the best health benefits from the salmon, make sure to look for wild salmon.
 I like Bear & Wolf brand, though recently, I’ve been getting the Kirkland brand and it’s great to use in the Cajun baked salmon cakes.

-The baked salmon cakes can be made ahead for meal prep, and for quick lunches too.
+The baked salmon patties can be made ahead for meal prep, and for quick lunches too.

 I don’t even heat them up sometimes – just grab and go.
 Great source of protein!

-Salmon cakes are very easy to put together, just combine all the ingredients in a bowl and gently form into patties.
-I always like to add a little onion and bell pepper to mine, along with a little panko (cooked quinoa would be a great sub for the panko).
+Salmon cakes using canned or fresh salmon are very easy to put together, just combine all the ingredients in a bowl and gently form into patties.
+I always like to add a little onion and bell pepper to mine, along with a little panko (cooked quinoa would be a great sub for the panko – see my 20-minute Salmon Quinoa Cakes recipe).

 Hope everyone is having a great week!